linode/docs/docs/products/tools/marketplace/guides/mainconcept-p2-avc-ultra/index.md

 ## Next Steps

-For additional usage information and formatting guidelines, please see the official documentation for MainConcept P2 AVC Ultra Transcoder by navigating to [MainConcept's Transcoders page](https://www.mainconcept.com/transcoders), and selecting **P2 AVC Ultra Transcoder**.
+For additional usage information and formatting guidelines, please see the official documentation for MainConcept P2 AVC-ULTRA Transcoder by navigating to [MainConcept's Transcoders page](https://www.mainconcept.com/transcoders), and selecting **P2 AVC-ULTRA Transcoder**.
 For support regarding the tool or software itself, use the information in the sidebar to contact their support or search the [MainConcept community forum](https://forum.mainconcept.com/).

 {{< content "marketplace-update-note-shortguide">}}